akhil27051999/CI-Driven-Linux-Commands-Validation/README.md

         └── user_group_management_workflow.yml

 ```
+## 🏁 Getting Started

+- ✅ Fork or Clone the repository.
+- 📝 Add or modify commands in the relevant .txt file.
+- 🔀 Push changes to trigger the workflow automatically.
+- ⚙️ Or, go to GitHub Actions and click “Run Workflow” manually.
+- 📊 Check the execution results under the Actions tab.

 ## ⚙️ How It Works

 When a `.txt` file is pushed or manually triggered, GitHub Actions will: